fabric/fabric/sites/www/upgrading.rst

         controlling/exposing what roles are available or currently in play
       - `Pending <https://github.com/fabric/fabric/issues/1594>`__
-      - As noted in :ref:`upgrading-api`, roles as a concept were ported to `.Group`, but there's no central clearinghouse in which to store them.
+      - As noted in :ref:`upgrading-api`, roles as a concept were ported to `fabric.group.Group`, but there's no central clearinghouse in which to store them.

-        We *may* delegate this to userland forever, but seems likely a common-best-practice option (such as creating `Groups <.Group>` from some configuration subtree and storing them as a `~invoke.context.Context` attribute) will appear in early 2.x.
+        We *may* delegate this to userland forever, but seems likely a common-best-practice option (such as creating `Groups
+        <fabric.group.Group>` from some configuration subtree and storing them
+        as a `~invoke.context.Context` attribute) will appear in early 2.x.
     * - ``env.ok_ret_codes`` for overriding the default "0 good, non-0 bad"
         error detection for subprocess commands
       - `Pending <https://github.com/pyinvoke/invoke/issues/541>`__